Robert Jenrick: Ministerial career (2022–2023)

 Defending the Conservative government's Illegal Migration Bill in Parliament, Jenrick said in April 2023 that refugees crossing the English Channel "cannibalise" communities by importing "different lifestyles and values", which he said undermines "cultural cohesiveness" and that the "nation has a right to preserve itself."
 He added, "Whilst it's impossible to determine the exact numbers, the basic fact is undeniable that the number of people who are willing and able to reach the UK today is astronomical and vastly outnumbers what we are capable or willing to take as a country."
 Jenrick said in May 2023 that "The refugee convention ... says that people should seek sanctuary, should seek asylum in the first safe country."
-The United Nations High Commissioner for Refugees previously stated in 2021 that "there is no requirement under international law for asylum-seekers to seek protection in the first safe country they reach."
+The United Nations High Commissioner for Refugees previously stated in 2021 that there is a misunderstanding that asylum-seekers "should claim asylum in the first safe country they reach."

 Jenrick was criticised in July 2023 by Sir Robert Chote, chairman of the British government's official Statistics Authority, for misleading parliament regarding modern slavery.
 Jenrick incorrectly told the House of Commons that "71 per cent of foreign national offenders in the detained estate, whom we are trying to remove from the country, are claiming to be modern slaves."
 Chote said that the Home Office's own report on the issue shows that around one fifth of foreign offenders convicted in the UK had been referred for modern slavery support, not the 71 per cent that Jenrick claimed.

-In July 2023, it was reported that Jenrick told staff at an asylum reception centre designed for unaccompanied asylum-seeking children in Kent to paint over wall art depicting cartoons and animals such as Baloo from The Jungle Book and Mickey Mouse in order to provide a less welcoming atmosphere for children.
+In July 2023, it was reported that Jenrick told staff at an asylum reception centre designed for unaccompanied asylum-seeking children in Kent to paint over wall art depicting cartoons and animals such as Baloo from The Jungle Book and Mickey Mouse to provide a less welcoming atmosphere for children.
 The Home Office later confirmed that the cartoons had been painted over on 5 July.
 Jenrick said the cartoons were painted over as they were not "age appropriate" for teenagers in the asylum centre.

 On 6 December 2023 Jenrick resigned from his position over "strong disagreements" with the government's response to problems with the Rwanda asylum plan, stating that the Safety of Rwanda (Asylum and Immigration) Bill "does not go far enough".

 At the 2024 general election, Jenrick was again returned, with a decreased vote share of 39.2 per cent and a decreased majority of 3,572.